How Much Does it Cost to Treat Rising Damp?

 Painting and Decorating

-The first job (painting and decorating) is something that will be necessary once the rising damp has been treated, so it's not exactly an optional job to go with treating the rising damp.
+Painting and decorating is something that will be necessary once the rising damp has been treated.

-Once the damp wall has been sealed, you may wish to pay the professional to paint the room rather than taking it on DIY.
+Once the damp wall has been sealed, you may wish to pay a professional painter and decorator to paint the room rather than taking it on DIY.
 Special damp proof paint will be needed.

 The work would take around 6-12 hours for each room.
-The average cost to have one room painted after treating rising damp would be around £250 to £350, with wallpapering setting you back about £350 to £450.
+The average cost to have one room painted would be around £250 to £350, with wallpapering setting you back about £350 to £450.

 Replacing Skirting Boards

-For the rising dam to be treated effectively, it will likely prove necessary to have your skirting board replaced.
-Some of the skirting board may be sufficient to stay on, but much of it may be suffering from rot.
+For the rising damp to be treated effectively, it will likely prove necessary to have your skirting boards replaced.
 Skirting boards cost about £1 to £3 per metre.

 Tradesmen Costs for Treating Rising Damp